-According to Dr. Datis Kharrazian, author of Why Isn’t My Brain Working?, your brain will start digesting itself if you don’t provide it with enough healthy fats to make acetylcholine.
+According to research scientist Datis Kharrazian, PhD, DHSc, author of Why Isn’t My Brain Working?, the brain will literally digest itself if we don’t provide it with enough healthy fats to make sufficient acetylcholine.

 And don’t make the mistake of avoiding all dietary cholesterol.

-It’s not the risk factor for heart disease that it’s been made out to be and you need it for the synthesis of the sex hormones estrogen, progesterone, and testosterone.
-(4)
+Cholesterol consumption is not the risk factor for heart disease that it’s been made out to be and you need it for synthesis of the sex hormones estrogen, progesterone, and testosterone.

 Too little cholesterol can lead to hormonal imbalances and the associated mood swings of pregnancy, menopause, and PMS in women and andropause in men.

-Refined sugar sends blood sugar levels — and your mood — on a roller coaster ride, first up then down.
+Refined sugar sends blood sugar levels, and mood, on a roller coaster ride — first up, then down.

-Eating mostly unprocessed food should preclude eating much sugar, but there are many so-called “healthy” foods that are loaded with added sugar such as yogurt, natural sodas, cereals, condiments, and snacks.
+Eating mostly unprocessed food should preclude consuming much sugar, but there are many so-called “healthy” foods that are loaded with added sugar, such as yogurt, smoothies, bottled teas, and energy bars.

-Sugar goes by many names and it doesn’t matter if it’s called high fructose corn syrup (“bad”) or organic cane juice crystals (“good”) — it’s all metabolized the same way.
+Sugar goes by many names, and it doesn’t matter if it’s called high fructose corn syrup or organic cane juice crystals, it’s all metabolized the same way.

-Even if you’re pretty sure you have no problem with gluten, you should still minimize wheat consumption.
+Even if you’re sure that you have no problem with gluten, you still should consider minimizing wheat consumption.

-Shockingly, two slices of whole wheat bread can raise your blood sugar level as much as eating a candy bar!
-(8)
+This means, for example, that two slices of whole wheat bread can raise your blood sugar level as much as eating a candy bar.

-If you are on the fence about reducing your intake of wheat, go without it for two weeks and see if your mood swings and your health in general improve.
+If you are on the fence about reducing your intake of wheat, go without it for two weeks and see if your mood swings and your general health improve.

 You may be surprised!

-With a Starbucks seemingly on every corner, it’s not much of an exaggeration to say that today’s world runs on caffeine.
+With a coffee cafe seemingly on every corner, it’s not much of an exaggeration to say that today’s world runs on caffeine.